 Regrades of assignments submitted through Canvas, typically via file upload, must be requested within 7 days of a grade being assigned, and should be directed to your TA.
 If there was a technical issue with the file that was submitted on Canvas, the file can be resubmitted via the comments section to be regraded, but the assignment will suffer a 50% penalty.
-Technical issues are the student's responsibility so it is recommended that you check your submission when you upload it on Canvas.
+Technical issues are completely avoidable, as students can submit an assignment and verify that the contents have been submitted properly prior to the deadline.
+Therefore, technical issues are the student's responsibility.
+Do not use the mobile app to submit assignments.